Skip to main content

 4.3 (9 Google reviews)

-Beehive Homes of Santaquin is a 20-bed residential assisted-living home at the far south end of Utah County, on private-pay terms with $4,000 monthly entry pricing.
+Beehive Homes of Santaquin is a 20-resident assisted-living home at the far south end of Utah County, on private-pay terms with $4,000 monthly entry pricing.

 • Assisted Living